PaulHax/kwiver/doc/manuals/tools/dump-klv.rst

+.. _tools_dump_klv:

 ========
 dump-klv
 ========

 This program displays the KLV metadata packets that are embedded in a video file.
+The default behavior is to print the metadata to standard output for all frames of the video.
+This can be restricted to a subset of frames.
+The metadata can be saved to a separate file in either a ``csv`` format to two different variations of a ``json`` formatted file.

+TODO: Add examples of output?

 The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_mvg` arrows which will only available